belle2/basf2/online_book/basf2/generating_mc.rst

 .. admonition:: Hint
      :class: toggle xhint stacked

-     Execute ``basf2 -m EventInfoSetter`` to look at the names of the module's parameters.
+     Check the documentation (`EventInfoSetter`) to identify the module's parameters and their names.

 .. admonition:: Solution
      :class: toggle solution